Agricultural Landscape Understanding At Country-Scale: Evaluation Metrics

-\item \textbf{Under segmentation Metric} We introduce a metric to quantify the degree of under-segmentation by our model, i.e. how frequently does our model cover up multiple ground truth instances with a single predicted instance.
+Similarly, the \textbf{US} metric quantifies the degree of under-segmentation by a model, i.e. how frequently does a model cover up multiple ground truth instances with a single predicted instance.
 It is defined as: